The Best Summer of My Life

 The Best Summer of My Life (El mejor verano de mi vida) is a 2018 Spanish comedy film directed by Dani de la Orden starring Leo Harlem, Toni Acosta, Maggie Civantos and Jordi Sánchez together with Alejandro Serrano and Stephanie Gil.
-It is a remake of the 2013 Italian film Sole a catinelle.
+It is a remake of the 2013 Italian film Sole a catinelle by Gennaro Nunziante.

 Plot

 Curro, a salesman, is a scoundrel with a heart of gold who promises his son Nico a holiday that he is not able to afford.

 Production

 Consisting of a remake of the 2013 Italian film Sole a catinelle (written by Gennaro Nunziante and Checco Zalone), the screenplay of The Best Summer of My Life was written by Dani de la Orden, Marta Suárez, Daniel Castro and Olatz Arroyo.
 Valentín Álvarez was charged with the cinematography whereas Zacarías M. de la Riva authored the score.
 Produced by Álamo Audiovisual, A.I.E., Atresmedia Cine, S.L. and Álamo Producciones Audiovisuales, S.L., the film was primarily shot in the island of Tenerife, the province of Toledo, Arganda del Rey and Aluche.
 Tenerife was used to primarily portray the fictional setting in Marbella.
 Only two brief aerial shots actually correspond to the latter city.